 Workforce Professional Development Program

-The Workforce Professional Development Program (WPDP) is a series of study guides and examinations designed to measure and recognize an individual’s knowledge of workforce development programs.
-Created in 1988, WPDP gives workforce professionals an opportunity to enhance knowledge and career growth.
-Several State Workforce Development Agency training programs have incorporated WPDP and recognize it as a useful tool.
+WPDP consists of a series of study guides and examinations designed to measure and recognize an individual’s knowledge of workforce development programs.
+WPDP provides workforce professionals an opportunity to enhance knowledge and career growth.
+Several organizations have incorporated WPDP and recognize it as a useful training resource.

 WPDP consists of 4 modules: History of Workforce Development, Unemployment Insurance, Labor Market Information and Business and Job Seeker.
 Each module has 4 units (lessons) and each unit has a 25 question, multiple choice quiz.
 At the end of each module you will receive an electronic badge that you may display to recognize your achievement.
 You will also receive a personalized certificate upon completion of the full program.